EnviroDIY/ModularSensors/README.md

     https://github.com/EnviroDIY/SoftwaterSerial_ExternalInts.git
 </code></pre></blockquote>

-Then delete the directories - ModularSensors\examples\logging_to_EnviroDIY\.piolibdeps  and .pioenvs to force areferesh.

 Finally build, and download.
-It now requires the SD card to have a Mayfly.ini https://github.com/neilh10/ModularSensors/wiki/Feature-INI-file
+It now requires the SD card to have a ms_cfg.ini https://github.com/neilh10/ModularSensors/wiki/Feature-INI-file
 This library is a volunteer open source effort by the author, and is built on the effort of a number of people who open sourced their effor with ModularSensors - thankyou thankyou.
 As an open source addition to ModularSensors you are free to use at your own discretion, and at your own risk.
 I've provided some description of what tests I've run at https://github.com/neilh10/ModularSensors/wiki/Testing-overview